paradisec-archive/archiving_workflow/index.md

 ## Creating a collection with PARADISEC

 Only PARADISEC administrators can create a collection in the catalog.
-When you are ready for us to create a collection, contact the PARADISEC administration at [admin@paradisec.org.au](admin@paradisec.org.au).
+When you are ready for us to create a collection, contact the PARADISEC administration at [admin@paradisec.org.au](admin@paradisec.org.au) or the [CoEDL Data Manager](mailto:julia.miller@anu.edu.au).
 You will need to provide us with the following information:

 * Collection ID (see below)
 * A brief title of your collection